 Made out of a somewhat durable and good quality, the controller does have some not-so-good buttons for the sake of show (meaning they serve no purpose).

 We would have preferred if they just didn’t include it and left the controller clean.
 However, on the positive side we have a very good monochromatic LCD screen that acts as a display to show you information regarding the battery percentage and controller movements.

 The controller itself is radio based and works on the 2.4 GHz band, a frequency where most Wi-Fi signals work.
 This gives some indication regarding its signal range and makes the controller work outdoors too as long as there is no wind.

-The default mode available with the controller makes it easy to use for those who are new, since the gyroscopic stabilizers come into play and stabilizes every axis of movement except for upwards and downwards.
+The default mode available with the controller makes it easy to use for those who are new since the gyroscopic stabilizers come into play and stabilize every axis of movement except for upwards and downwards.